 Why this work is needed

-> We are in the age of the online citizen: that applies to health, too.
+We are in the age of the online citizen: that applies to health, too.
 Patient empowerment through the internet and connected health digital-wearables put patients at centre of health care.
-The NZ Vision for Health Technology and the Digital Health Strategy (in development) place emphasis on:
+The Digital Health Strategic Framework places emphasis on:

-> - enabling patients to be an active participant in their use of health services
+- enabling patients to be an active participant in their use of health services

 - the management of their health data and

 - the collection/sharing of health data and insights.